bandang0/theiaonline/tutos/enhancing-output.md

 Then, let us say that the output format parser (in the Simulation class constructor) returned the string "Length Power rayleigh()".

-Finally, we may call these attributes and method in the `OutputLines` method using python's `eval` function, and reimplement like so:
+Finally, we may call these attributes and method in the `outputLines` method using python's `eval` function, and reimplement like so:

 ```python
 def outputLines(self, formatString):